Faster than a speeding bullet.

 Radiation was another factor that had to be considered due to the high cruise altitude of

 .
-At altitudes around 50,000’ to 60,000’ the atmosphere is very thin and the protective layers between the passengers and the sun were severely reduced compared to our normal ground dwelling environment.
-Skin cancer was a real concern and to this end a radiometer that measured radiation was installed in the cockpit.
-During high sunspot activity if the reading become too high, Concorde could be descended to a safer altitude below 47,000’.
+At altitudes around 50,000’ to 60,000′, the atmosphere is very thin and the protective layers between the passengers and the sun were severely reduced compared to our normal ground-dwelling environment.
+Skin cancer was a real concern and to this end, a radiometer that measured radiation was installed in the cockpit.
+During high sunspot activity, if the readings became too high, Concorde could be descended to a safer altitude below 47,000’.

 a draft treaty was signed on 29 November 1962